santoshsmalagi/Developer-Essentials/GCC/GCC-the-Essentials.md

 # GCC - the Essentials

-> *GCC - refers to the GNU Compiler Collection; gcc - refers to the GNU C Compiler and g++ is the GNU C++ Compiler. *cc* and *c++* are synonyms for gcc and g++ respectively.
+> *GCC - refers to the GNU Compiler Collection; gcc - refers to the GNU C Compiler (or rightfully the C front-end to GCC) and g++ is the GNU C++ Compiler (or rightfully the C++ front-end to GCC). *cc* and *c++* are synonyms for gcc and g++ respectively.
 When we talk about compiling one of those languages, we might refer to that compiler by its own name, or simply as GCC.
 Either is correct!*

 This tutorial focusses on the following topics: